nucypher/nucypher/docs/source/guides/network_node/staking_guide.rst

 This operation will transfer an amount of tokens to nucypher's staking escrow contract and lock them for the commitment period.

-.. note:: Use ``--hw-wallet`` if you are using a hardware wallet to prevent password prompts.
+.. note:: Use ``--hw-wallet`` if you are using a hardware wallet or clef to prevent password prompts.

 .. code:: bash